 12 Ways To Speed Up Your Test Cycles

 Posted On: July 31, 2018

 Evaluating a system and its components to check whether they satisfy the end-user requirements or not, is as important as developing the system itself.
 Further, However, the challenge is, in today’s fast paced agile

-development environment, the process must be completed in as small time period as possible.
-Methods must be devised and implemented to make the software testing life cycle more efficient along with fast paced.
+development environment, the process must be completed in a small-time period as possible.
+Methods must be devised and implemented to make the software testing life cycle more efficient along with fast-paced.
 Here, we have brought you top 10 ways to speed up your testing cycles –

 If most of your time during testing gets wasted in waiting for a build or an upgrade, it is time to switch your testing strategy.
 Putting special software tools, meant especially for the purpose, can help you save a lot of time rather than going the traditional way.
 Besides, the scope of the test cases also decides the time required.
 The goals must be clear, concise and well-defined.

 4. Parallel Testing

 Rather than performing each test one after the other in a sequential manner, executing two or more test cases together can help you wind up the task a lot earlier.
 There is no denying the fact that automation helps you test more parts of your software faster but in most cases it becomes time-consuming.
 Parallel testing lets more test cases to be executed in a relatively shorter time period and is your ticket to quick testing.
 However, the drawback is that parallelly running tests may interfere with each other especially if they are referencing to same browser resources.
 A good strategy is to use different browsers for running different threads.